Effects of model misspecification on small area estimators: Abstract

 \section{Abstract}

-Nested error regression models are commonly used to incorporate observational unit specific auxiliary variables to improve small area estimates.
-When the mean structure of this model is misspecified, there is generally an increase in the mean square prediction error (MSPE) of Empirical Best Linear Unbiased Predictors (EBLUP).
-Observed Best Prediction (OBP) method has been proposed with the intent to improve on the MSPE over EBLUP.
-We conduct a Monte Carlo simulation experiment to understand the effect of mispsecification of mean structures on different small area estimators.
-Our simulation results lead to an unexpected result that OBP may perform very poorly when observational unit level auxiliary variables are used and that OBP can be improved significantly when population means of those auxiliary variables (area level auxiliary variables) are used in the nested error regression model or when a corresponding area level model is used.
-Our simulation also indicates that the MSPE of OBP in an increasing function of the difference between the sample and population means of the auxiliary variables.
+Nested error regression models are commonly used to incorporate unit specific auxiliary variables to improve small area estimates.
+When the mean structure of the model is misspecified, the design-based mean squared prediction error (MSPE) of Empirical Best Linear Unbiased Predictors (EBLUP) generally increases.
+The Observed Best Prediction (OBP) method has been proposed with the intent to improve on the design-based MSPE over EBLUP.
+In this paper, we conduct a Monte Carlo simulation experiments to understand the effect of misspsecification of mean structures on different small area estimators.
+Our findings suggest that the OBP using unit-level auxiliary variables does not outperform the EBLUP in terms of design-based MSPE, unless the number of small areas $m$ is extremely large.
+Conversely, the performance of OBP significantly improves when area-level auxiliary variables are employed.
+This paper includes both analytical and numerical evidence to demonstrate these observations, providing practical insights for addressing model misspecification in SAE.